Primo and Epico: History

+World Wrestling Council (2007–2008)

+They teamed together for World Wrestling Council in Puerto Rico in 2007.
+Their first match together was on October 26, 2007 when they lost to Black Pain and Biggie Size.
+Their last match together was on January 6, 2008 when they defeated Konnan and Ron Killings.
+Primo would then sign with the WWE.

-WWE (2011-2020)
+WWE (2011–2020)

 Primo and Epico (2011–2013)

 On the November 4, 2011, episode of SmackDown, Epico debuted on the main roster as a heel and realigned with Hunico, his former partner from when both were masked in FCW.
 On the November 11 episode of Smackdown, Primo, Epico's real-life cousin, was in the corner of Epico when he teamed with Hunico in a winning effort against The Usos.
 On the November 17 episode of Superstars, Primo and Epico beat the Usos.
 On the December 1 episode of Superstars, Rosa Mendes aligned herself with the group as their valet, as they were quietly disassociated from Hunico.

 Primo and Epico then began a feud with WWE Tag Team Champions Air Boom, beating both Evan Bourne and Kofi Kingston in singles matches, followed by two victories for Primo and Epico against Air Boom during non-title tag team matches on December 13 at WWE Tribute to the Troops and the December 15 Superstars.
 This earned Primo and Epico a shot at the titles at TLC: Tables, Ladders & Chairs pay-per-view, but were unsuccessful.
 Primo and Epico's feud with Air Boom continued with Air Boom triumphant in singles matches, while Primo and Epico obtained yet another victory in a non-title tag match.